Fujifilm X-T20 versus Canon G1 X Mark III

 - More modern: Was introduced somewhat (8 months) more recently.

 If the count of relative strengths (bullet points above) is taken as a measure, the G1X Mark III comes out slightly ahead of the X-T20 (7 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the X-T20 or the G1X Mark III handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 |Fujifilm X-T20 (⇒ rgt)||HiRec||82/100 Silver||5/5||..||4.5/5||2017||899||latest||check|